lzqsd/VirtualObjectInsertion/README.md

   * Done, the rendered result is shown below.
 The image will be saved as `im_new.png` in the `root` directory set on line 3.
 * If you woild like to insert more objects, just change the `originName` from `im.png` to `im_new.png`.
 Repeat the process and you can insert multiple objects at different locations of a single image.

-## Limitations:
+## Limitations
-The current code only supports inserting object on a planar surface.
+The current code only supports inserting an object on a planar surface.
 It has not been extended to handle objects in arbitrary 3D geometry yet.